mike-callahan/gcp-terraform-template/README.md

 # gcp-terraform-template
-The starting point I use for my terraform configurations.
+This is the directory structure I use when working on a new terraform project.